-Modern businesses tends to be conducted through an entity which limits the liability of the individuals involved.
+Modern businesses tend to be conducted through an entity which limits the liability of the individuals involved.
 There are numerous options, Private Limited Company (X Ltd), Public Limited Company (Y PLC) or a Limited Liability Partnership (Z LLP).
 Even firms of Solicitors, which have traditionally used the partnership business model, have in recent years largely moved into different structures.

 What is a “Partnership”?